+Of all the various conditions generally mentioned for the growing of succulents (both in pots and in the ground) all fall into two main areas: soil type and position.
+While all plants are variously affected by soil and position, otherwise hardy succulents can be killed quickly and effectively by not getting these two absolutely right.
 In principle, the requirements seem quite easy to meet.
 Soil: very well-drained, dry in winter, preferably neutral or slightly acid.
-Position: as much sun as possible but at least for most of the day, as much heat as possible, shelter from wind and driving rain, preferably on a south-facing slope and against a wall of a house.
-The vast majority of failures of the plants on this list result from problems with these requirements - even the rock-hardy sempervivum will struggle and eventually give up in damp shade; and this can mean even in the shade of other plants.
+Position: as much sun as possible (at least for most of the day), as much heat as possible, shelter from wind and driving rain, preferably on a south-facing slope and against a wall of a house.
+The vast majority of failures of succulents result from problems with these requirements - even the rock-hardy sempervivum will struggle and eventually give up in damp shade; and this can mean even in the shade of other plants.
 The general difficulty with these requirements is that they often require a degree of hard work in order to achieve the optimal state.

 One danger to look out for is to ensure that the whole pocket of gritty soil does not itself sit in a pool of water.
 This can easily happen in a clayey soil, especially during the winter months.
 Such a situation will mean that the gritty soil is not able to ensure that air circulates around the roots and consequently